Table of Contents

 - Using needle exchange programs to get new unused needles and syringes, etc.

-- If new, unused needles and syringes are not available, cleaning the ones that have been used thoroughly before using them again with another person (for instructions, see below).
-There are also videos about how to clean syringes in the Additional Resources section at the bottom of this article.
+- If new, unused needles and syringes are not available, cleaning the ones that have been used thoroughly before using them again with another person (for instructions, see above).
+There are also videos about how to clean syringes in the Additional Resources section at the bottom of this fact sheet.

 If you do inject drugs, it is best to use a new, sterile needle and syringe every time you inject and not share needles and syringes with others.
 You might not think of yourself as having "shared" a needle and syringe if you shared it with a close friend or acquaintance.
 But sharing needles and syringes with friends can be as dangerous as sharing with strangers.